wpmudev/directory/readme.txt

 billing payments integrated.
 For the recurring billing payments you can set the billing period and billing frequency for the payments.

-The plugin also offer a header banner space which can be managed from the back-end from Directory->General->Advertising.
+The plugin also offer a header banner space which can be managed as a Advertising widget

 For the novice users, the plugin comes with 16 base preconfigured taxonomies which you can import at will.
 You can also import an example Custom Field.
 Using